Jhongesell/imperivm-steam/docs/balance.md

 ### Egypt

-* "Path of the dead" only for heroes
+* "Path of the dead" doesn't work with Sentinels.

+### Iberia

+* Horseman: a little more speed
+* New tecnology to reveal hidden units : work in progress ;)

 ### Germany